kabirjaipal/nexusarena/README.md

    - Highlights for PUBG/Free Fire—show game legality status

 2. Auth
-   - Sign up/in with email/password using NextAuth.js
+   - Sign up/in with email/password using next-auth
    - Optional: OAuth with Google and discord

 3. User Dashboard